-This course provides students with an understanding of the general principles of marine ecology.
-Basic skills in gathering ecological data and identification of marine organisms will be acquired.
-This is the lecture portion of the course and students are required to register for the lab portion, SI103L Introduction to

-Marine Biology Lab.
+Prerequisite: EN110 placement or equivalent Corequisite: SI103L gathering ecological data and identification of marine organisms will be acquired.
+This is the lecture portion of the course and students are required to register for the lab portion, SI103L Introduction to Marine Biology Lab.
 (If a student takes the course in a previous semester and fails lecture, but passes lab with a C or better, then co-requisite is waived.